 The new format is designed to ensure that the most important pieces of drug information are viewed by the patient before a drug is taken and the prescriber before it is prescribed.
-For instance, there are new graphic requirements, a new highlights section, a table of contents, a patient counselling information section, a toll-free number and internet reporting information for suspected adverse events.
+For instance, there are new graphic requirements, a new highlights section, a table of contents, a patient counseling information section, a toll-free number and internet reporting information for suspected adverse events.

-Current prescription information provided in the new format was made available online at no cost to consumers and health-care professionals and providers through DailyMed, a new inter-agency online health information clearinghouse and a website called Facts@ FDA.
+Current prescription information provided in the new format was made available online to consumers, health-care professionals and providers free of charge through DailyMed, a new inter-agency online health information clearing house and a website called Facts@FDA.